-Said Mr. Jeremy Lee, founder of Khun Thai Tea GFP, “Mr. Wiguna had signed the [Indonesia] Master Franchise Agreement on 11th of December 2017.”
+Said Mr. Jeremy Lee, founder of Khun Thai Tea Global Pte Ltd, “Mr. Wiguna had signed the [Indonesia] Master Franchise Agreement on 11th of December 2017.”

 “After about 12 months, we decided to pull the plug on our agreement because of concerns over the master franchisor’s use and presentation of Khun Thai Tea’s brandmarks, performance, and compliance with our quality standards and other terms of the agreement.”

 These failures amount to material breaches of contract, said Mr. Lee.
 A search is hence underway to find a new Indonesian master franchisor, and discussions with potential new assignees are currently ongoing.

 The results, he said, will be announced in due course.
 Until then, master franchise rights for Indonesia have been reassigned to Khun Thai Tea Global Pte Ltd.

 In the meantime, Indonesian Khun Thai Tea franchises can continue operations unaffected.
 The locations of these official Khun Thai Tea franchises can be found on the brand’s website at www.KhunThaiTea.com.

 Indonesians interested in starting up a Khun Thai Tea outlet may contact Mr. Jeremy Lee directly via email@example.com, or visit the website to fill in a franchise application form to begin the approval process.